Frequent questions around transcreation

 Next time around, be prepared to submit a transcreation quote instead of a translation quote and place the text with a transcreator rather than a translator.

-The above question and answer is one of many that you will find in Nina’s book “Get fit for the future of transcreation“.
+The above question and answer is one of many that you will find in Nina’s book “TRANSCREATION The all-in-one handbook and workbook (2026 edition)“.